 Global Witness welcomes a DRC committee’s call to the French Development Agency (AFD) to substantially review their proposal to support an expansion of industrial logging.
-This controversial proposal has now twice been rejected by this committee.
+This controversial proposal - submitted to the Central African Forest Initiative (CAFI ) for funding - has now twice been sent back by the DRC committee.

 The demands include: the proposal must clearly lead to a reduction in emissions caused by deforestation and forest degradation; clarification that the non-application of law means the concessions must be returned to the state; a stronger emphasis on ensuring improvements in forest governance, including procedures for complaints and follow up; clarification that the aim should not be to lift the moratorium on the allocation of new logging concessions; exclusion of peatland and areas with high potential biodiversity from potential concessions; that support for artisanal and industrial logging must not include co-financing or operational support to companies.